diegugawa/miniconda-jupyter/README.md

-# Troubleshooting scripts for Miniconda
+# Install Jupyter Lab or Jupyter Hub with Miniconda

-I am using docker to run the scripts inside a container and then connect to jupyter hub from my local laptop.
+I am using docker to run the scripts inside a container and then connect to Jupyter Hub or Jupyter Lab from my local laptop.

 ## Current list of supported tests using Docker

-* Miniconda tests with docker
+* Jupyter Lab

 * Jupyter Hub "SystemdSpawner"

 ## Using the scripts

-> Note: The script `source_docker.sh` is needed for the scripts starting with `docker_jupyter...sh` to execute the logic inside the docker container.
+> Note: The script `source_docker.sh` is needed for the scripts starting with `docker_jupyter*.sh` to execute the logic inside the docker container.

 ### Using install Miniconda